namiron/client_chat/README.md

 # CHAT client

-Is a training project on implementing a program for real-time communication
+This is a training project to implement a real-time communication program.

 ## Technologies